 - Click Save Rule.

 There are no out-of-the-box correlation rules that produce alarms from identified Cloudflare events.
 However, you can create your own alarm rules to generate alarms from Cloudflare events according to your specified criteria.
 The easiest way to do this is from an event — when you see a Cloudflare event that indicates a potential threat or something that requires high-visibility for you or your team, you can quickly create a new alarm rule from the event so that USM Anywhere generates alarms from similar events in the future.

-When you set the conditions for the alarm rule, make sure to include Data Source Plugin Equals Cloudflare Enterprise Log Share Received to create alarms that are specific to events from the AlienApp for Cloudflare.
+When you set the conditions for the alarm rule, make sure to select Data Source Plugin, Equals, and Cloudflare Enterprise Log Share Received respectively, to create alarms that are specific to events from the AlienApp for Cloudflare.